A country with stunning mountain ranges and rice paddies, Vietnam is an affordable country that can be visited with a budget of $30 to $100 a day.

 To give context to the expenses below, here’s what you need to know about my trip to Vietnam:

 🗓️ 12 days.
-I spent 12 days in Vietnam.
-Of those 12 days, I spent 8 days in Northern Vietnam, visiting Hanoi, Ninh Binh, Lan Ha Bay (which is a part of Ha Long Bay) and Ha Giang.
-I spent the other 5 days in Central Vietnam in Hoi An and Da Nang.
+I spent almost two weeks in Vietnam.
+During my trip, I spent eight days in Northern Vietnam, visiting Hanoi, Ninh Bình, Lan Ha Bay (which is a part of Ha Long Bay), and Ha Giang.
+I spent the other five days in Central Vietnam in Hoi An and Da Nang.

 💰 Mid-range budget.
 I don’t aim to travel on a budget, but I’m thoughtful about how and where I spend.
 I consider myself a mid-range budget traveler and these expenses reflect that.